The TriCity International Wine Festival was an exceptional wine tasting event that takes place in Coquitlam in October or November.

 Vancouver’s TriCity International Wine & Food Festival

-Where and When in 2019
+Where and When

-In 2019 the event is on Saturday, October 19th, from 7:00 until around 10:00 pm.
+In 2019 the event was on Saturday, October 19th, from 7:00 until around 10:00 pm.

 Wine Festival Participants